xxxcrttt/MLDL/interview/SQL.md

 3. ```implicit``` are less efficient and more error-prone compared to ```explicit```

 ## Q12.
 Collation Sensitivity 敏感性
-Collation refers to a set of rules or conditions that influence how data is stored and ordered.
+Collation refers to a set of rules or conditions that determine how data is stored and ordered.
 1. **Case**: Uppercase & lowercase characrers.
 2. **Accent**: accented & unaccented
 3. **Width**: full-width & half-width